Ayub Bachchu: Legacy

 Bachchu ranked second on The Top Tens list of "Top 10 Greatest Guitarist of Bangladesh".
 Ibrahim Ahmed Kamal who ranked first in the list has said that, "The ranking is not correct, it was created to abuse the Great Ayub Bachchu".
 He is also credited for popularizing rock music in Bangladesh in the 1990s as the frontman of LRB and as a solo artist, along with Nagar Baul, Miles and Ark.
 He is also considered to be one of the "big three rockstars of Bangladesh" along with Azam Khan and James.
 He is also considered to be the first electric guitarist in Bangladesh to use distortion in songs.
 About that he said to Ekattor TV: "I was being forced to leave Souls, because I wanted to play distorted guitar".

-Guitarist who were influenced by him includes, Ibrahim Ahmed Kamal (Warfaze), Iqbal Asif Jewel (Miles, Legend, Warfaze), Ershad Zaman (Artcell), George Lincoln D' Costa (Artcell), Kazi Faisal Mahmud (Metal Maze, Artcell), Oni Hasan (Vibe, Warfaze), Emon Chowdhury (Chirkut), Samir Hafiz (Powersurge, Severe Dementia, AvoidRafa).
+Guitarist who were influenced by him includes, Ibrahim Ahmed Kamal (Warfaze), Iqbal Asif Jewel (Miles, Legend, Warfaze), Ershad Zaman (Artcell), George Lincoln D' Costa (Artcell), Kazi Faisal Ahmed (Metal Maze, Artcell), Oni Hasan (Vibe, Warfaze), Emon Chowdhury (Chirkut), Samir Hafiz (Powersurge, Severe Dementia, AvoidRafa).

 Ex-Minister of Cultural Affairs, Asaduzzaman Noor said, "the fact that people from all walk of life were affected by the departure of Ayub Bachchu is testament to his greatness as an artist.
 I was fortunate enough to have personally known him since his starting days.
 He was an immensely passionate person."
 Hamin Ahmed of Miles said, "when Ayub Bachchu started his career, the guitar wasn't as prominent as an instrument.
 He made sure that it was the heart and soul of his music, and the entire country followed.
 That alone is enough to explain his legacy."
 Bappa Mazumder of Dalchhut said, "The great man not only taught us about music, but taught us how to be a great human.
 I always admired how much he loved his mother, and requested other people to take care of their parents."
 Indian singer-songwriter Sahana Bajpaie said to Daily Sun: "I was 12 when I first realised there is a Bengali musician who plays the guitar like Jimi Hendrix.
 He was one of the pioneers of Bengali rock music.
 My teenage was inspired by his music.
 He became a family friend when I was in Bangladesh.
 His simplicity was outstanding.
 His contributions to music will be remembered by generations to come."

 On 19 December 2018 Asif Akbar has released a song for Ayub Bachchu, with the title "A Tribute to the Great Legend Ayub Bachchu" from Dhruba Music Station.

 On 20 October 2018, the mayor of Chittagong City Corporation, A J M Nasir Uddin proposed that an "important road in the port city Chittagong be named after him and a seminar hall in Muslim Hall be named after him."
-Chattogram City Corporation Mayor AJM Nasir Uddin unveiled the sculpture of the guitar at the Probortok intersection in Chattogram.
+Chattogram City Corporation Mayor AJM Nasir Uddin unveiled the sculpture of the guitar at the Probortok intersection in Chittagong.
 The sculpture of the 18-feet tall guitar is made of steel and has six strings.